Septima/spatialsuite-s4/tools/README.md

 The main tool:
 * [s4-plugin-dk-all (s4-plugin-all)](#s4-plugin-dk-all)

-This tools creates icons for Spatial Map functions (Info and print)
+This tool creates icons for Spatial Map functions (Info and print)
 * [s4-buttons-spatialMapTools-plugin](#s4-buttons-spatialMapTools-plugin)

 Tools relevant for Denmark only: